-Ludovic is a small boy who cross-dresses and generally acts like a girl, talks of marrying his neighbor's son and can not understand why everyone is so surprised about it.
-His actions lead ...
-See full summary »
+Ludovic is a transgender girl who is coming out.
+She talks of marrying her neighbor's son and can not understand why everyone is so surprised about it.
+Her family and neighbors struggle ...

 The intimate bond between two identical twin brothers is challenged when one decides to transition from male to female; this is the story of their evolving relationship, and the resurrection of their family from a darker past.

 13 of 19 people found this review helpful.

 Was this review helpful to you?